 A nice and welcome piece of research from the University of Missouri-Columbia.

 Developmental psychologists long have debated whether individuals volunteer and help others because they are sympathetic or whether they are sympathetic because they are prosocial.
-Now, new research from the University of Missouri helps clarify some of the confusion, which could lead to better interventions to promote positive behaviors in adolescents and clues as to what makes some individuals altruistic.
+Now, new research from the University of Missouri helps clarify some of the confusion, which could lead to better interventions to promote positive behaviours in adolescents and clues as to what makes some individuals altruistic.

-"This research has tremendous implications for understanding those individuals who we think of as moral exemplars, individuals who commit themselves to certain causes or other forms of generosity -- people such as Mahatma Ghandi, Cesar Chavez, Martin Luther King Jr. and others," Carlo said.
-"We want to know which developmental processes led these individuals to eventually manifest altruistic behaviors that set them apart from other individuals.
+"This research has tremendous implications for understanding those individuals who we think of as moral exemplars, individuals who commit themselves to certain causes or other forms of generosity -- people such as Mahatma Gandhi, Cesar Chavez, Martin Luther King Jr. and others," Carlo said.
+"We want to know which developmental processes led these individuals to eventually manifest altruistic behaviours that set them apart from other individuals.
 For every one of those individuals who became famous, thousands of others exist who are doing fantastic work and helping to improve our society on a day-to-day basis."

 - Gustavo Carlo, Laura M. Padilla-Walker, Matthew G. Nielson.
-Longitudinal Bidirectional Relations Between Adolescents’ Sympathy and Prosocial Behavior..
+Longitudinal Bidirectional Relations Between Adolescents’ Sympathy and Prosocial Behaviour...
 Developmental Psychology, 2015; DOI: 10.1037/dev0000056